 The Christmas holidays are over and Taïga is going to school for the first time in her life.
 Granny watches her leave, trekking through the forest to the crossroads in the deep snow, her large schoolbag on her back.
 She had offered to drive her, but the stubborn girl insisted on taking the school bus with the other kids.
 She checks the time, Taïga should make it to the crossroads largely in time for the bus.
 What if she gets lost?
 Maybe she should get dressed and drive after her…

-‘She won’t come home faster because you stare out the window,’ Mrs. Brown says drily, walking past with the vacuum cleaner.
+‘She won’t come home any faster because you keep staring out the window,’ Mrs. Brown says drily, passing with the vacuum cleaner.

 Granny just snorts, and heads for the stairs.
 She’ll have a better view from upstairs anyway…

 Taïga shyly keeps her gaze averted as the school bus fills with buoying children.
 Hugging her new schoolbag tight to her chest, she stares out at the pristine landscape and listens to the other kids talking about their Christmas holidays.
 She has longed for this day as long as she can remember, but now she has second thoughts.
 Why did she refuse when Granny offered to drive her?
 It would have been reassuring to have her by her side when they arrive at school, but she wants to be brave.
 Showing the other kids how scared she truly is, is not an option.

 When they arrive at school, it has started snowing again.
 She stops before getting out of the bus and stares at the huge building.
 School.
 Her school.

 ‘Yeah, move it, kiddo!’